madnuttah/unbound-docker/doc/DETAILS.md

 ### Updating the Image

+> [!WARNING]
-**Even we use it for less important services myself, we don't recommend using solutions like [Watchtower](https://github.com/containrrr/watchtower) to update critical services like your production DNS infrastructure automatically.
+> Even we use it by ourselves to keep less important containers updated, we don't recommend using solutions like [Watchtower](https://github.com/containrrr/watchtower) to update critical services like your production DNS infrastructure automatically.
 Imagine your network went down due to an update of the image not working as expected.
-Please always test before rolling out an update even we do our best not to break something.**
+Please always test before rolling out an update even we do our best not to break something.

+> [!TIP]
-**Absolutely no question, keeping all the things up-to-date is top priority nowadays, so a notification service like [DIUN](https://github.com/crazy-max/diun) can inform you when an update has been released so you can take appropriate action if needed.**
+> A notification service like [DIUN](https://github.com/crazy-max/diun) can inform you when an update has been released so you can take appropriate action if needed.

 If you want to update to the `latest` version available on Docker Hub, just pull the image using `docker-compose pull` and recreate your container by executing `docker-compose up -d`.